rhobs/observability-operator/docs/api.md

-MetadataConfig configures the sending of series metadata to remote storage.
+MetadataConfig configures the sending of series metadata to the remote storage.

 <table>
     <thead>